pk664/robo-advisor/README.md

 python app/robo_advisor.py

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment.

+## Recommendation Criteria

+If the stock is trading at a 20% premium compared to its most recent high, then the stock will be regarded a SELL.

+If the stock is trading at a 20% discount compared to its most recent low, then the stock will be regarded a BUY.

+If the stock is flutuating in between the range between 20% from its most recent low to 20% from its most recent high, then the stock will be regarded a HOLD.

+## Robo Advisor Insights Guidelines

+The following definitions of financial metrics are adapted from Investopedia.

+Fundamental data provided by the Robo Advisor application include: forward price to earnings ratio, beta, price to book ratio, enterprise value to revenue, enterprise value to EBITDA, and dividend yield.

++ Forward P/E ratio indicates the market value of a stock compared to the companies future earnings.
++ Beta indicates how volatile a stock's price is compared to the overall stock market.
++ Price to Book ratio compares the company's market value to its book value, which represents the net assets of a company.
++ Enterprise Value to Revenue measures how much it would cost to purchase a company's value in terms of its revenue.
++ Enterprsie Value to EBITDA measures how much it would cost to purchase a company's value in terms of its earnings before interest, taxes, depreciation, and amortization.
++ Dividend Yield indicates how much a company pays out in dividends each year relative to its stock price.